dwblair/infrapix/README.md

 infrapix
 ==================

-flask app for developing infragram photos. try it out at infrapix.pvos.org (location subject to change very soon!) ...
+flask app for developing infragram photos! try it out at infrapix.pvos.org (location subject to change very soon!) ...